mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

     dim.set_tick(size=0.25)
     dim.render()

-`ezdxf` uses the "ARCHTICK" block at double size to render the tick (AutoCAD and BricsCad just draw a simple line), so there is no advantage of using the tick instead of an arrow.
+`Ezdxf` uses the "ARCHTICK" block at double size to render the tick (AutoCAD and BricsCad just draw a simple line), so there is no advantage of using the tick instead of an arrow.